vgabi94/Lava-Engine/README.md

 4. Run **MakeLinks.bat**.
 Now you can run the project from within Visual Studio!
 5. You'll find the binaries in **debug/engine** or **release/engine** depending on which target you chose to build.

-*The demo was tested on NVIDIA cards only.
-I don't know what will happen on AMD cards!*
+*The demo was tested on NVIDIA cards only.*